sbg-tir/SBG-TIR-L4-JET/README.md

 The ET estimate from BESS is recorded in the L3T JET product as BESSinst.
 The median of PTJPLSMinst, STICinst, MOD16inst, and BESSinst is upscaled to a daily ET estimate in millimeters per day and recorded in the L3T JET product as ETdaily.
 The standard deviation between these multiple estimates of ET is considered the uncertainty for the SBG evapotranspiration product, as ETinstUncertainty.
 Note that the ETdaily product represents the integrated ET between sunrise and sunset.

-The layers for the ET estimate are recorded in a data layer and uncertainty layer:
+L3T ET evapotranspiration data layers:
 - Daily Evapotranspiration in mm/day (ETdaily)
 - Evapotranspiration Uncertainty in mm/day (ETdailyUncertainty)